theobald-software/kb.theobald-software.github.io/content/_erpconnect-samples/retrieve-the-quantity-of-a-purchase-order-that-has-already-been-received.md

 ---
 layout: page
-title: Retrieve the quantity of a purchase order that has already been received by using BAPI_PO_GETDETAIL
+title: Retrieve the Quantity of a Purchase Order that has already been received
 description: Retrieving the quantity of a purchase order that has already been received by using BAPI_PO_GETDETAIL
 permalink: /:collection/:path
 weight: 37